stephan-klein/supersonic/docs/tooling/push-notifications/ios/index.md

 ### Creating a Debug Scanner

 To allow you to use the Safari Remote Web Inspector with your custom Scanner build, we will create a Debug Scanner.
 This requires you to use a **Developer Certificate** and a **Development Push Certificate**.
 You will also need to create a Provisioning Profile for your app.
 In the next sections, we will be creating the necessary files.

+### Use Production Certificates for Non-Debug Builds

+If you are creating a non-debug Ad Hoc or Scanner build or an App Store build, you need to complete the steps below, but create Production certificates and a Distribution Provisioning Profile for your app.
 </section>

 <section class="docs-section" id="ios-developer-certificate">